 You can file a dispute from a link provided in your credit report from AnnualCreditReport.com, or through any of the links below.

 Keep in mind, you may need to create an account with the credit bureau to complete the process.
 But you don’t need to sign up for any subscription or other paid service with these companies in order to remove a derogatory mark.

 You can also file disputes by mail.
 However, the online dispute process is much easier for anyone comfortable using a web browser.

-The reporting bureaus are required by law to handle disputes in a timely manner.
+The reporting bureaus are required by law to handle disputes in a timely manner, typically 30 days or less, according to the Federal Trade Commission.
 Removing inaccurate negative information from your credit report is one of the fastest ways to quickly improve your credit score.

-So what happens if the negative information on your account is real?
+So what happens if the negative information on your account is legitimate?
 Removing that information is much harder, but not impossible.

 Negative information typically lives on your credit report for seven years for old credit accounts.
-Bankruptcies last even longer, with a ten year period before they fall off your credit report.
+Bankruptcies last even longer, with a 10-year period before they fall off your credit report.